 Have a tip to share that might benefit others?
 A suggestion for a new video?
 Please let us know at email@example.com.

-As the physical aspects of libraries worldwide have closed their doors due to the COVID-19 pandemic, library users are finding it more difficult to access the materials they need.
 This video spotlights a few additional strategies for accessing that hard-to-find journal article in electronic full-text.

-Using Kanopy to Stream Videos & Movies at the University of Rochester
+Using Kanopy to stream videos & movies at the University of Rochester

-Finding Ebooks in University of Rochester's Library
+Finding ebooks in Rochester's libraries

-Led by a University of Rochester librarian, this tutorial shows tips (and a little bit of Rush Rhees history) on how to understand and navigate the stacks to find the books you're looking for.
+Led by a University of Rochester librarian, this tutorial shows tips (and a little bit of Rush Rhees Library history) on how to understand and navigate the stacks to find the books you're looking for.